 Hickok’s funeral was held the next day and the entire population of the gulch, prospectors to prostitutes, followed his funeral procession to “boot hill.”
 On the same day, a jury panel was selected to try Jack McCall.
 McCall claimed he had shot Wild Bill in revenge for killing his brother back in Abilene, Kansas and maintained that he would do it all over again given the chance.
 In less than two hours the jury returned a “not guilty” verdict that evoked this comment in the local newspaper: “Should it ever be our misfortune to kill a man … we would simply ask that our trial may take place in some of the mining camps of these hills.”

-McCall headed out to Wyoming but less than a month later, the trial held in Deadwood was found to have had no legal basis, Deadwood being located in Indian Territory.
+McCall headed out to Wyoming but less than a month later, the trial held in Deadwood was found to have had no legal basis, because Deadwood was located in Indian Territory.
 He was then was arrested in Laramie, Wyoming on August 29, 1876, charged with the murder, and taken to Yankton, South Dakota to stand trial.
 Later he was found guilty and in the spring of 1877, Jack McCall was hanged for the murder of Wild Bill Hickok.

 Calamity Jane remained in Deadwood, prospecting at the various mining camps in the area.
 When the smallpox plague struck Deadwood, she nursed many people back to health, with little more than a thank you.
 Even old Doc Babcock had to admit there was a little angel of some sort in the hardboiled woman.
 While tending to the children, the doctor said of her, “oh, she’d swear to beat hell at them, but it was a tender kind of cussin’.”

 But, still, she was always up to some kind of antic.
 When the Lard Players were at the East Lynne Opera House, Calamity sat with her rough and ready gunslinger friend, Arkansas Tom.
-Jane became enraged at the denouement in the play and stood up and let fly a long stream of tobacco juice which hit the star square in the eye and dribbled down her dress.
+Jane became enraged at the end of the play and stood up and let fly a long stream of tobacco juice which hit the star square in the eye and dribbled down her dress.
 Jane’s gunslinger boyfriend let out a whoop at this and started to shoot out the lamps.
 The crowd went wild with delight.
-Calamity took her gun slinging friend by the arm and they marched up the aisle together to the cheers of the crowd.
+Calamity took her gun-slinging friend by the arm and they marched up the aisle together to the cheers of the crowd.
 Tom, unfortunately, did not see Jane again because he was cut down in a bank stick-up the following day.